 Marijuana

-The recreational use of marijuana is legal in many states, but the federal government still labels it as a Schedule I drug.
-When it is used medicinally, it can help treat the nausea associated with chemotherapy.
+As of 2025, recreational marijuana is legal in 24 states and Washington D.C., though it remains a Schedule I controlled substance under federal law.
+When used medicinally, marijuana can help treat the nausea associated with chemotherapy.

 Marijuana is derived from the cannabis sativa plant.
 Its effects are produced by THC (tetrahydrocannabinol).
 It is usually smoked, but marijuana products can also be put in edibles.